duereg/codetype/src/documents/posts/20131127-instrumenting-backbone-for-better-error-handling.html.md

 ```
-title: A/B Testing and Random Selection everywhere!
+title: Instrumenting Backbone for better error handling
-description: A/B Testing or Random Selection in the browser and on the server
+description: Instrumenting Backbone for better error handling
 created: 2013/11/27 06:03:09
 post_name: instrumenting-backbone-for-better-error-handling
 status: publish
 layout: post
 ```

-#Instrumenting Backbone for better error handling
+# Instrumenting Backbone for better error handling

 At work we've been having some issues tracking down some nasty client side bugs.
-We know they're happening in our Backbone views, but we've been unable to locate them with any accuracy due to the errors bubbling all the way to the window.onerror handler.
+We know they're happening in our [Backbone](http://backbonejs.org/) views, but we've been unable to locate them with any accuracy due to the errors bubbling all the way to the window.onerror handler.

-Enter Stackbone.
+Enter [Stackbone](http://www.github.com/goodeggs/stackbone).
 A simple bit of code to instrument Backbone’s event loops to better locate client side errors.

 To use: